SyntaxRules/syntaxrules.github.io/_posts/2017-10-12-Creating-an-rpm-for-java-application.md

+---
+layout: post
+title:  "Creating an RPM for a Java Application"
+tags: software java rpm
+---
 # Creating an RPM for a Java Application

 Herein lays an example of creating an RPM for Java Applications with Gradle.